chicio/chicio.github.io/_posts/2018-03-20-golden-master-test-characterization-test-legacy-code.md

 During the last week I did pair programming with [Emanuele Ianni](https://www.linkedin.com/in/emanueleianni/ "Emanuele Ianni").
 Emanuele is a senior full-stack software engineer and a true nerd :alien:/computer science lover :heart:.
-We were working on the implementation of a new feature for a family of microservices (based on Java +and Spring boot) that make up the the backend of the user personal area on the websites and on the mobile apps of [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group").
+We were working on the implementation of a new feature for a family of microservices (based on Java +and Spring boot) that make up the backend of the user personal area on the websites and on the mobile apps of [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group").
  In one of these microservices we found some legacy code without tests, and unluckily in these parts we needed to add some new implementations to reach our goal.
 In this moment Emanuele shown me the Golden master testing technique.